-The recommendation to IMO Administrations to collect data on washwater discharges in accordance with Appendix 3 of the guidelines enables this criterion to be subsequently reviewed by the IMO, taking into account any advice from the Joint Group of Experts on the Scientific Aspects of Marine Environmental Pollution (GESAMP).
+The recommendation to IMO Administrations to collect data on washwater discharges in accordance with Appendix 3 of the 2015 Guidelines enables this criterion to be subsequently reviewed by the IMO, taking into account any advice from the Joint Group of Experts on the Scientific Aspects of Marine Environmental Pollution (GESAMP).

 Provision of two basic Schemes for compliance to be used for EGCS approval, Scheme A or Scheme B, at the choice of the equipment manufacturer.
 Approval is to be undertaken in accordance with the initial and ongoing survey requirements of the guidelines by, or on behalf of, a flag Administration, typically by a class society recognized by the Administration (as a Recognized Organization or RO).
+Refer to EGCS Approval for the approval process